helios-ag/FMElfinderBundle/README.md

 * locale - locale determines, which language, ElFinder will use, to translate user interface, default is en_US.UTF8
 * editor - determines what template to render, to be compatible with WYSIWYG web editor, currently supported options are:
  "ckeditor", "tinymce" and "simple".
 How to configure CKEDitor and TinyMCE to work with this bundle, will be explained further in this document.
- "Simple" can be used as standalone filebrowser for managing and uploading files.
+ "simple" can be used as standalone filebrowser for managing and uploading files.
 * showhidden - hides directories starting with . (dot)

 ## Using ElFinder with [CKEditorBundle](https://github.com/trsteel88/TrsteelCkeditorBundle)